Frequently Asked Questions about Combined Sewer Overflows (CSOs)

 How can CSOs be eliminated?

-There are three general approaches to eliminating CSOs:
+There are three general approaches to eliminating CSOs:-

-1. Sewer Separation: Build a second system of pipes to keep stormwater separate from wastewater.
+Sewer Separation: Build a second system of pipes to keep stormwater separate from wastewater.
 By removing stormwater from the sanitary sewer, pipes will no longer overflow during heavy rains.

+Building another piping system is challenging and expensive, especially in densely populated urban areas.
+The construction for a sewer separation project will impact utilities and traffic for an extended period of time.
+Multiple utilities exist in some roadways, and some utilities may need to be relocated or modified for the new stormwater piping. - Increase Storage Capacity: Store excess combined wastewater during heavy rains and slowly release it to the treatment plant over time.
 Underground tanks and larger pipes like interceptors and tunnels can be used to store combined wastewater and stormwater, but they usually have to be large enough to hold several million gallons of combined wastewater and stormwater.
 Finding enough space to fit a tank or pipe of this size can be more difficult than installing another pipe in the roadway.

+- Treatment: Transport the combined wastewater and stormwater to a treatment plant before discharging to a body of water.
 Sending more water to the municipal wastewater plant or a satellite treatment facility will increase the volume of water receiving treatment.
 The treatment plant may need to be expanded to manage the additional flow.
 Like most CSO Long Term Control Plans throughout the country, the Long Term Control Plans proposed in Bridgeport, Hartford, New Haven, and Norwich contain a combination of different strategies, and at least one of the strategies indicated here.

 What health & safety precautions are taken to protect people from CSOs/SSOs?